XML RSSGet our feed

 "And the scripture, foreseeing that God would justify the heathen through faith, preached before the gospel unto Abraham, saying, In thee shall all nations be blessed."

-Gospel means "the good news" so the truth that God was going to save not just the Jews but also the heathen, through faith, was indeed good news, 1800 years before the birth of Christ.
+Gospel means "the good news" so the truth that God was going to save not just the Jews but also the heathen, through faith, Ephesians 2:16, was indeed good news, 1800 years before the birth of Christ.

 Jesus spent the remainder of the three days and three nights in paradise and then he ascended up on high and "led captivity captive, and gave gifts unto men," Ephesians 4:8.